craigfay/changelog/README.md

 * Helpful prequisites for Machine Learning:
   * Gradient Descent
   * Linear Regression
+* Feature Columns are the preferred way of defining input to TensorFlow.

 ### September 3, 2019
 * "ReLU" is an abbreviation for "Rectified Linear Units".
 ReLU activation functions overcome the vanishing gradient problem, which allows machine learning models to learn faster and perform better.